TWUOnline/moodlehelp/general/why-isnt-my-course-showing-in-moodle.md

 * Your instructor has hidden the course while they are updating it.
 * Your dashboard is only showing some of your courses.
-  * scroll to the bottom of the page and scroll through other pages or the courses might be in your 'Past', 'Future' 'In Process' tabs.
+  1. Scroll to the bottom of courses listed, scroll through other pages
+  2. Have a look through your 'Past', 'Future' 'In Process' tabs.
 * You are on the waitlist or pre-registered for the course.
   * Please contact the office of the Registrar.
 * You are not up-to-date on your tuition payments.